1919–20 Aston Villa F.C. season

-The 1919–20 English football season was the 28th season in the Football League for Aston Villa, and the first following the end of World War I. Villa won their sixth FA Cup at the end of season, beating Huddersfield Town 1–0 at Stamford Bridge.
+The 1919-20 English football season was Aston Villa's 28th season in The Football League and the first following the end of World War I. George Ramsay was rebuilding Villa after the First World War.
+Villa won FA Cup beating Huddersfield Town 1–0 at Stamford Bridge It was Villa's sixth FA Cup win surpassing the previous record, Blackburn and Wanderers' total of five.

-Debuts

 A one-club man, Billy Walker scored 244 goals in 531 appearances for Villa between 1920 and 1934.
 He is Aston Villa's all-time top goalscorer.